abhijitsen936/Android-App-DIGIbro/README.md

 # Android-App-DIGIbro
 Digiboxx Codathon Challenge

 #### a recruitment portal where the recruiters and candidates can login.
-A new user can be created by anyone
+The candidates can share their resume and recruiter can see that resume.